zeepkist/combine/README.md

 After running the command above, the combined data will be available in the `event-data` directory.

 You can copy the contents of these files into a Google Sheets document and expand the columns with `Data -> Split text to columns` to view the data.
+The output is formatted to work with the [Super League Events Template](https://docs.google.com/spreadsheets/d/1QaLowfkiIYQhugZABP3YpIqtZf1qvA2T5SNb6tp_WTQ/edit?usp=sharing) spreadsheet which you can copy and use for your own events.

 You may need to select the `Total` column and set the format to `Auto` for the formula to work.

-### Using your own leaderboard data
+## Using your own leaderboard data

 1. Download the leaderboard logger from [zeepkist.mod.io](https://zeepkist.old.mod.io/leaderboard-logger)
 2. Open the logger config file (`Zeepkist/BepInEx/config/net.tnrd.zeepkist.leaderboardlogger.cfg`) and set the options to: